-ATTACHMENT #5 PROJECT TIMELINE/PERFORMANCE MEASUREMENTS
+ATTACHMENT #5 PROGRAM TIMELINE/PERFORMANCE MEASUREMENTS

 All CDBG subrecipients must bill the City in order to access funds from their grant.
 The City advances funds to subrecipients in order to expedite payments and then requests a drawdown from HUD to reimburse the City fund.
 This is how HUD keeps track of our timely Expenditure Requirement and if you do not bill, the City cannot meet its drawdown requirement.
-Checks are available generally within 45 days from the date your payment is processed.
-Quarterly payment request forms will be customized to your specific activity.
+Checks are available generally within 30 days from the date your payment is processed.
+Payment request forms will be customized to your specific activity.

 - 1. Quarterly or monthly payment request forms record expenditures incurred by the organization for a given period. - 2.
-Quarterly or monthly reports the number of youth served in each project funded by this Agreement and other contract-established service units. - 3.
-The Agency shall provide a Direct Benefit reports (demographic reports) reflecting data on direct beneficiaries who were assisted with the funds requested with each payment request and quarterly or monthly report.
-Payment requests that do not include a direct benefit/demographic report will not be processed.
+Quarterly or monthly service unit reports the number of youth served in each project funded by this Agreement and other contract-established service units. - 3.
+Agency shall provide a Demographic reports maintain data on direct beneficiaries who were assisted with the funds requested with each quarterly or monthly report.
+Payment requests that do not include a Demographic report will not be processed.